 Gel starter may be used but only if there are no hot embers present.
-Use only in a cold firebox to start a fire.
+Use only in a cold

 DO NOT USE FLAMMABLE LIQUIDS SUCH AS GASOLINE, NAPHTHA, FUEL OIL, MOTOR OIL, OR AEROSOLS TO START OR REKINDLE THE FIRE.